Benefiting From Bear Markets

 Bear markets, as we have seen this year, are characterized by having high volatility and outlier days that far exceed what would be predicted by statistical analysis.
 Bear markets are counter intuitive and will tend to rally when investors are the most pessimistic.

-You can see this in real time in 2022.
-The market has seen several, emotional swings, both up and down.
+You can see this, in real time, in 2022.
+The market has seen several, emotional swings, both up a down.
 Investors have felt a different emotion, during every one of these swings, which coincides with the market’s short-term movement.

-At the end of the third quarter, pessimism was at its highest level since 2009.
+At the end of the 3rd quarter, pessimism was at its highest level since 2009.
 This would give an indication of a rally to soon follow.
-The extent and timing of the coming advance are unknown variables, but when pessimism is at a high, it puts the market in a position to do the opposite of what most would expect.
-And that is to see a rally.
+The extent and timing of the coming advance are unknown variables, but when pessimism is at a high, it puts the market in a position to do the opposite of what most would expect, and that is to see a rally.

 There are three primary certainties about bear markets.